jchapin/capitaltechnologyservices.github.io/_posts/2016-07-11-application-hosting-agreement.md

 ---
 layout: post
-title: 'Sample Application Hosting Agreement'
+title: 'Application Hosting Agreement'
-title_short: 'Sample Application Hosting Agreement'
+title_short: 'Application Hosting Agreement'
-excerpt: 'We encourage our clients to  '
+excerpt: "Clients don't have to host their applications with us, but there are times when it makes sense for us to care for the infrastructure.
+Here's our starter agreement for your review."
 contract_effective_date: 'July 11th, 2016'
 contract_developer_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
-contract_developer_address: '1323 6th Ave N Nashville, TN 37208-2603'
-contract_developer_jurisdiction: 'Tennessee'
-contract_developer_entity: 'Limited Liability Company'
-contract_customer_name: 'YOUR ORGANIZATION'
-contract_customer_address: '123 Sample Ave.
-Nashville, TN 37212'
+contract_customer_name: 'Vanderbilt University Medical Center'
-contract_customer_jurisdiction: 'STATE OF XXXXX'
+contract_customer_jurisdiction: 'STATE OF TENNESSEE'
-contract_customer_entity: 'ENTITY TYPE'
-contract_definition_of_software: "YOUR ORGANIZATION's Ruby on Rails based web application"
 ---

+{{ page.excerpt }}

 # Application Hosting Agreement